 Improving our information

-We have created new videos aimed at helping our passengers with disabilities who may want to travel independently or semi-independently through the airport.
-The videos show the airport journey from arrival to the gate from the perspective of Marc Powell from the RNIB, who is partially sighted, and and Sophie Bradbury-Cox who is a wheelchair user.
+We have created videos aimed at helping our passengers with disabilities who may want to travel independently or semi-independently through the airport.
+The videos show the airport journey from arrival to the gate from the perspective of Marc Powell from the RNIB, who is partially sighted, and Sophie Bradbury-Cox who uses her own powered wheelchair.

 Leading the way

 We were the first airport in the UK to introduce a Hidden Disability Lanyard alongside OCS, our previous special assistance provider.
 This was designed to increase our support for passengers with autism, dementia and other hidden disabilities.
-Since we introduced the lanyard over 8,000 passengers have requested one when travelling through the airport.
 The lanyard provides staff with a discreet signal that passengers, their families or carers may require additional assistance when travelling.
 It is entirely voluntary and can be collected free of charge from any of Gatwick’s assistance desks.
+Since we introduced the lanyard, we estimate that over 100,000 lanyards have been requested.

 Around 11% of the UK population has a hidden disability and it is thought that approximately 7% of the UK population potentially avoids air travel because of a hidden disability.